eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Codewind is successfully deployed and is available.

-You can re-run the command several times.
+### Save the address of the remote Codewind Service
+REPLACEMENT - ASSUME THIS IS VALID FOR A SINGLE REMOTE CODEWIND SERVICE?
+Make a note of the address provided because you need it for configuring your IDE in the next step, for example: `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`

+# 3. Deploy additional remote Codewind services

+WIP You will now use the same keycloak to install multiple codewinds remotely.

+Additional remote Codewind instances can be generated against the existing keycloak by re-runnning the `./cwctl --insecure install remote \` command detailed in the section [Deploy remote Codewind services]..
 Each time you re-run the command, a new Codewind deployment is generated against the existing Keycloak service.
+You must have your own Codewind instance MEANING?

+You can use this process to assign yourself(?) to multiple instances of remote Codewind services, or UNDERSTAND NEXT SENTENCE AND REWRITE
-You must have your own Codewind instance.
-However, you might also have more that one instance assigned to you through role-based access control that `cwctl` sets up automatically.
+Additional instances of remote Codewind services may/CAN? also be assigned to you thrhough role-based access control, set up autoatically by 'cwctl'.

-Make a note of the address provided because you need it for configuring your IDE in the next step, for example: `https://codewind-gatekeeper-k55333j0.mycluster-12345-7674b4bd9abbdeea5be228236d5275c9-0001.eu-gb.containers.appdomain.cloud`
+# Next Steps

-Next step: Connect your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment.
+Connect your local Codewind on your [VSCode](remotedeploy-vscode.html) or [Eclipse](remotedeploy-eclipse.html) IDE to the new Codewind deployment.